romainPrignon/dotfiles/.prompts/system.prompt.md

 ### Code style
 - Use short, intuitive and descriptive names.
-- Prefer a functional, immutable style.
+- Use a functional, immutable style.
-- Comments should describe purpose, not effect.
+- Comments should describe purpose

 ### Response style
 1. Provide direct and concise solutions.